DataDog/documentation/content/en/profiler/profiler_troubleshooting.md

    5. Check the other HTTP codes for possible errors such as 403 for invalid API key.

-4. For missing CPU or Wall time profiles only, check the Datadog signal handler for stack walk has not been replaced:
+4. For missing CPU or Wall time profiles only, check that the Datadog signal handler for stack walk has not been replaced:

    1. Open the `DD-DotNet-Profiler-Native-<Application Name>-<pid>` log file in the `/var/log/datadog` folder.

    2. Look for these two messages:
       - `Profiler signal handler was replaced again.
-As of now, we will stopped restoring it to avoid issues: the profiler is disabled.`
+It will not be restored: the profiler is disabled.`
       - `Fail to restore profiler signal handler.`

    3. If one of these messages is present, it means that the application code or a third party code is repeatedly reinstalling its own signal handler over the Datadog signal handler.
 To avoid any further conflict, the CPU and Wall time profilers are disabled.